FAST

 Key Model Year Changes:

-- The following year (1967) receives a dual master cylinder brake system, dashboard safety padding, and sun visors.
+- 1967: the 273ci is replaced by the 318. ’67 cars also receive a dual master cylinder brake system, dashboard safety padding, and sun visors.
 A newly available “Custom” package adds rear quarter windows, chrome hubcaps, a cigar lighter, and misc. interior trim pieces.
 The rear quarter windows could be had as a standalone option

 - Later models receive more powerful alternators and higher front/rear axle load ratings